Best Touring Kayak – Top-Rated Long-Distance Kayaks For 2022

 What Size Touring Kayak Do I Need?

 Most touring kayaks tend to be between 12 to 16 feet long on average – although some can go up to 20 feet.
-Tandems are even longer than that; don’t be surprised to find that some can go up to 26 feet in length.
+Tandem kayaks are even longer than that; don’t be surprised to find that some can go up to 26 feet in length.

 All the while, touring kayaks retain a narrow and sleek silhouette, with a beam that’s about 18 to 28 inches wide.